 Just before draining the water, stir in the frozen peas.
 Then dump the contents into a colander and rinse under cold water.

-Mix in the milk, cream of mushroom soup, and cheese packets until well mixed.
+Add in the milk, cream of mushroom soup, and cheese packets.

 Pour the cheesy noodles into a greased 1 ½ quart or quart casserole dish.